daronphang/programming-resources/architectures/microservices/logging.md

 - Method name
 - Call stack

+## Logging HTTP requests and responses

+### Benefits

+- Logging HTTP requests and responses provides valuable insights into the behavior of your API, especially when things go wrong (debugging)
+- Useful to track the health and performance of the system
+- For security-sensitive applications, you might need to log all requests and responses for compliance reasons
+- Detecting patterns of abuse or overuse

+### Factors to consider

+- Logging responses can expose sensitive user information which may violate privacy policies or regulations e.g. GDPR, HIPAA.
+Hence, it is important to **sanitize sensitive data**
+- Log volume can be intensive which will lead to storage costs and performance overhead
+- Writing to disk will incur CPU cost which will have a performance impact
+- Log only what you need; if your purpose is to build a profile of your users, then logging request is helpful.
+Otherwise, for debugging, log during errors would suffice
+- **Controlling the logging level** during runtime helps to filter the logs you need for different scenarios

 ### Dumping requests and responses into log

 Convert request into a curl command and dump it into logs.